Wesley-Chan/GTK-for-Windows/README.md

 ## News
 GTK+ & gtkmm are both at 3.14.0.

+Update at 10/30/2014.

+Hey guys.
+I just want to let you know that, I'm still keeping an eye on this.
+But as you may already know, since gtkmm 3.14.0, there's a huge lag between GTK+ and gtkmm. gtkmm is often released two weeks after GTK+ and this time, GTK+ is just updating too fast for gtkmm to catch up.

+3 fast 5 him.

+Let's keep watching.

 ## Introduction

 This project is intended to make the latest [GTK+](http://www.gtk.org) available on Windows.